What is ASPICE?

 Automotive Spice, or ASPICE, stands for Automotive Software Process Improvement and Capability Determination.
 It was created to assess the performance of the development processes of OEM suppliers in the automotive industry.

-What is ASPICE in Automotive?
+What is ASPICE in the Automotive Industry?

 When you think about a car these days, what comes to mind is a smart vehicle: a big display with a touch screen and apps, fully integrated with your smartphone.
 On top of that: video rear-view mirrors, wireless charging docks, adapted cruise control and auto-park features, or even stolen vehicle tracking software.